openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

     @Sendable
     class B {
-        a: A = new A();     // Invalid, 'A' is not imported
+        a: A = new A()     // Invalid, 'A' is not imported
-        b: number = foo;    // Invalid, 'foo' is not imported
+        b: number = foo    // Invalid, 'foo' is not imported

         m(): number {
-            bar();          // Invalid, 'bar' is not imported return foo;     // Invalid, 'foo' is not imported }
+            bar()          // Invalid, 'bar' is not imported return foo     // Invalid, 'foo' is not imported }
     }